How to Customize the WordPress Dashboard (And Why You’d Want To)

 white label cms set up wizard

 • Branding.
-This page offers four sections to help you change the general branding visuals, the Admin Bar, the left-hand menu branding, and footer branding.
+This page offers four sections to help you change the general branding visuals: the Admin Bar, the left-hand menu branding, and the footer branding.

 • Login.
 This gives you advanced ways to amend the logo and background used on the login page.
-Also, you’re able to hide specific aspects such as the ‘lost password’ link.
-If you have coding knowledge, there are also fields to add custom CSS and JavaScript.
+You can hide specific aspects like the ‘lost password’ link.
+If you have coding knowledge, there are fields where you can add custom CSS and JavaScript.

 • Dashboard.
 On this page, you can define a custom ‘Welcome’ panel, hide and remove dashboard panels, and even set specific options on a per-user basis.

 • Menus.
-This screen has one simple option – the ability to hide menus for your clients.
+This screen has a straightforward option – the ability to hide menus for your clients.

 • Settings.
-There are more settings here to hide options on the back end, but you’re also able to hide ‘nag messages’ for all users.
+There are more settings here to hide options on the back end, but you can also hide ‘nag messages’ for all users.

-On the whole, the plugin is comprehensive and powerful.
-You’re able to make WordPress look almost unrecognizable compared to the default setup.
-It’s great for quick changes, but also lets you dig deeper to create a client-specific dashboard solution.
+Overall, the plugin is comprehensive and robust.
+Compared to the default setup, it can make WordPress look almost unrecognizable.
+It’s great for quick changes but lets you dig deeper to create a client-specific dashboard solution.

 Wrapping Up

-Making the WordPress dashboard your own is a common task for many site owners.
-Given the flexibility of WordPress, there are many different ways to the end goal.
-‘White labelling’ the dashboard is no exception.
+Making the WordPress dashboard your own is common for many site owners.
+Given the flexibility of WordPress, there are many different ways to reach the end goal.
+‘White labeling’ the dashboard is no exception.

 2. Install a plugin to give you a no-code way to customize the WordPress dashboard.